Vyral/Kristy-Moore/_posts/2020-01-23-how-you-can-sell-quickly-and-for-more-money.md

 ---
 layout: post
-title: How to Sell Your House Quickly While Making Top Dollar
+title: How You Can Sell Quickly and for More Money
 date: 2020-01-23 20:11:00
 tags:
 excerpt: >-